Researched and written by Aarathi Ganesan

 The passive, unquestioning reception of such news by the public is worrying.
 Mankind’s multiple opinions cannot, and should not, be determined by a few wannabe-objective individuals who otherwise, by human nature, are wired to be subjective.
 The future of the news media and the extent of its powerful role in shaping public opinion is not particularly promising either.

 The level of ideological investment in the news media in the digital era is astonishing.
 The increasing reliance upon social media platforms to deliver news via algorithmic preference (if anything, they are the media publishers of this era), has resulted in increasingly individualistic and subjective news consumption.
-News organisations can now openly commit themselves to their beliefs on political events, delivering their bulletins to sections of the public that they cater to.
-Of course, within their own universes, these beliefs are “valid” or “factually correct”, and are often challenged (with some malice) outside of their cosy realms.
-And yet, if objectivity and reasoned interpretation have been confused with junket trivia, bias, and political pot-shots as mentioned earlier, then is all of this subjective, fake news even “fake”?
-Is it failing to be objective, considering the trajectory traced out by the news media?
+News organisations can now openly commit themselves to their beliefs on political events, delivering their bulletins to the specific sections of the public that they cater to.
+Of course, within their own universes, these beliefs are “valid” or “factually correct”, and are rarely impactfully challenged outside of their cosy realms.
+And yet, if the objectivity and reasoned interpretation of good journalism have merged with junket trivia, dangerous biases, and political pot-shots as mentioned earlier, then is all of this subjective, fake news even “fake”?
+Considering the trajectory traced out by the news media that I’ve traced, this has been the state of affairs for a while now.
+Objective journalism is objective to only those who choose to subscribe to it.

 And so we see that the news environment has never really been objective: at best, it has masqueraded under the guise of objectivity while silently fulfilling its own multiple (and often understandable) objectives.